About the Program

 Sarah Song, Professor.
 Gender, race, citizenship, multiculturalism, immigration law and politics.

-Laura Stoker, Associate Professor.
+Laura Stoker, Professor Emeritus.
 American politics, political behavior, political psychology, public opinion, voting and elections, political socialization, research design and empirical methods.

 Robert Van Houweling, Associate Professor.
 Congress, political behavior, political parties, voting behavior, spatial models of candidate competition, experimental models.